Filipinos in the New York metropolitan area

-Filipinos in the New York metropolitan area constitute one of the fastest growing ethnicities in the United States, and one of the largest and most prominent Filipino diasporas in the Western Hemisphere.
+In the New York metropolitan area, Filipinos constitute one of the largest diasporas in the Western Hemisphere.
 By 2014 Census estimates, the New York City-Northern New Jersey-Long Island, NY-NJ-CT-PA Combined Statistical Area was home to 262,375 Filipino Americans, 221,612 (84.5%) of them uniracial Filipinos.

 History

 New York City has a shorter settlement history compared to historically more common locations for Filipinos to immigrate to, such as the West Coast.